CRYPTO COM charge on bank statement: what it is and how to verify it

 Why does CRYPTO COM appear on my bank statement?

-It usually means a payment connected to Crypto.com, such as a one-time crypto purchase, an account funding event, or related platform activity using a saved payment method.
+It usually means a payment connected to Crypto.com, such as a one-time crypto purchase, a wallet funding event, or another platform action that used a saved payment method.

 Can a CRYPTO COM charge be legitimate if I do not remember making it that day?